nginxinc/nginx-gateway-fabric/site/content/overview/resource-validation.md

 - **Kubernetes 1.23 and 1.24 - Webhook validation by Gateway API Webhook**

-   The Gateway API comes with a validating webhook which is enabled by default in the Gateway API installation manifests.
+   The validating webhook must be installed for these Kubernetes versions {{link to installation doc}}.
 It validates Gateway API resources using advanced rules unavailable in the OpenAPI schema validation.
 For example, if you create a Gateway resource with a TCP listener that configures a hostname, the webhook will reject it with the following error:

    ```shell
    kubectl apply -f some-gateway.yaml